julianzue/DiaryCLI/README.md

 # DiaryCLI

 ## Description
-With this program you can documentary your day.
+With this program you can document your day.

 ## Requirements
 - colorama (pip install colorama)